Skip to main content

 Grand Hyatt Vail

-Nestled at the base of Vail Mountain and along picturesque Gore Creek, Grand Hyatt Vail’s ski-in/ski-out resort with Vail’s only resort-side chair lift makes it an ideal place for skiers and snowboarders.
-Chair 20 at Grand Hyatt Vail is located on-site, just steps away from the resort’s ski rental, valet, and concierge services.
+Nestled at the base of Vail Mountain and along picturesque Gore Creek, Grand Hyatt Vail’s ski-in/ski-out resort with Vail’s only resort-side chair lift makes it an ideal place to ski and snowboard.

 Grand Hyatt Vail completed a multi-million-dollar renovation in 2018, recreating the space to showcase incredible artwork and design.
 Featuring wood, stone, and leather textures, the design is influenced by the surrounding mountains and history.
 The local artisan artwork around the hotel pays homage to the Southern Ute Native American tribe.